MudSplasher/my_bugs_and_CVE_collection_in_assembly/README.md

 # my_bugs_and_CVE_collection

-Collection of my bugs and CVE, with PoC or writeup
+Collection of bugs and CVE, with PoC or writeup rewritten in assembly

 | Vulnerabilities/Bugs | writeup | PoC  |
 | -------------------- | ------- | ---- |